jloutz/nlp_capstone/doc/capstone_project.md

 'answer': 'Immunization page, yes.
 School, no.'}
 ```

 The first real step of preprocessing is to extract the question and answers from these text lines, discarding the other metadata.
 For each question/answer pair in each category, the pair is extracted and appended to an array of texts.
 This array represents all texts in a category, for example "baby".
-Additionally, an array of category names is built.
+Additionally, an array of category names (labels) is built.

 ```
 {'labels': ['baby', '.....,